 DigitalOcean is providing the following tech tools:

 - $250 of DigitalOcean credit per competition team.
 Good for usage towards servers, storage, or networking.
 Credits will expire 1 year after issue.

 - Two competition winners will receive an additional $250 of DigitalOcean credit per team member.
 Credit will expire 1 year after issue.

-- In person support at Challenge Days! — Western Slope (3/23) and Front Range (3/30).
-DigitalOcean is sending a Developer Advocate to run a workshop on infrastructure and DevOps.
-Seating is limited to 32 per session, secure your spot today!
+- In person support at Challenge Days!
+DigitalOcean is sending a Developer Advocate to run a workshop on infrastructure and DevOps, and of course bring along some excellent DigitalOcean SWAG!!

 How to Get/Use It: